slack-samples/bolt-python-ai-chatbot/README.md

 * Utilize a custom function for integration with Workflow Builder to summarize messages in conversations
 * Select your preferred API/model from the app home to customize the bot's responses
 * Bring Your Own Language Model [BYO LLM](#byo-llm) for customization
+* Custom FileStateStore creates a file in /data per user to store API/model preferences

 Inspired by [ChatGPT-in-Slack](https://github.com/seratch/ChatGPT-in-Slack/tree/main)